emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

 ## Automatically cluster EMQX MQTT broker through Kubernetes

 The article above introduced how to deploy single EMQX Broker Pod through Deployment.
-It is extremely convenient to expand the number of Pod through Deployment, execute the command `kubectl scale deployment ${deployment_name} --replicas ${numer}` can expand the number of Pod.
+It is extremely convenient to expand the number of Pod through Deployment, execute the command `kubectl scale deployment ${deployment_name} --replicas ${number}` can expand the number of Pod.
 Expanding EMQX Broker Pod to three is as follows:

 ```
 $ kubectl scale deployment emqx-deployment --replicas 3